bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   For instance: 'right:-2', or 'top:-2', 'right:-2.3', or 'top:-2.3', in which
   case the offset will be shifted in the opposite direction.

++ ^at:&a
++ ^at:center
++ ^at:north
++ ^at:south
++ ^at:east
++ ^at:west
++ ^at:northwest
++ ^at:northeast
++ ^at:southwest
-+ at:&a
++ ^at:southeast

   This directive is to set the current offset so that it coincides with the first point of a path named "a".
 The value after the colon is expected to be a string that holds the name of an existing path, such as '&a', or a path-index designation, such as `&a_0`, `&a_1`, `&a_2`, etc.

-+ x:2
++ ^x:2
-+ y:2
++ ^y:2
-+ X:2
++ ^X:2
-+ Y:2
++ ^Y:2

-  The "x:" directive will set the offset to an absolute coordinate in the horizontal direction where 0 is the left hand side of the viewport.
+  The "^x:" directive will set the offset to an absolute coordinate in the horizontal direction where 0 is the left hand side of the viewport.

-  The "y:" directive will set the offset to an absolute coordinate in the vertical direction where 0 is the bottom of the viewport.
+  The "^y:" directive will set the offset to an absolute coordinate in the vertical direction where 0 is the bottom of the viewport.

-  The "X:" directive sets the offset to an absolute coordiate in the horizontal direction where 0 is the right hand side of the viewport and 1 is one unit grid immediately to the right hand side of the viewport.
+  The "^X:" directive sets the offset to an absolute coordiate in the horizontal direction where 0 is the right hand side of the viewport and 1 is one unit grid immediately to the right hand side of the viewport.

-  The "Y:" directive sets the offset to an absolute coordinate in the vertical direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.
+  The "^Y:" directive sets the offset to an absolute coordinate in the vertical direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.

++ ^veer:-20
++ ^veer:+20

+  Set the 'lastabr' value to a float.
+This value, when set to something other than zero, will cause a line drawing operation to draw a qbezier curve instead, with the control point located at the intersection of two lines each of which stems out from the two end points veering to an angle that equals to the absolute value of the number given.
+The sign of this number determines the direction of the angle.
+  In particular, a negative value would cause the control point located to the left-hand side of the line from the source to the target.
+A positive value would have cause it to appear on the right-hand side of the line going from the source to destination.
+  Default it is set to 0.

 # Saving the 'lastpt'